aliyun/aliyun-log-cpp-sdk/README.md

 - protobuf: require version 2.4.1.

+- protoc
+  `protoc` is a command-line tool.
-install `protoc` on your machine or use `lib/libprotobuf_static.a`.
-You can download pre-compiled binary from [protobuf release page](https://github.com/protocolbuffers/protobuf/releases).
+  You can download pre-compiled binary from [protobuf release page](https://github.com/protocolbuffers/protobuf/releases), or install `protobuf-compiler` by package management tools.
-The version of protobuf and protoc should be matched.
+    > The version of protobuf and protoc should be matched.

 - curl